NNPDF/pineappl/docs/cli-tutorial.md

 ## Prerequisites

-To take the tutorial, you'll first need PineAPPL's CLI; if you haven't installed it yet follow its [installation instructions](installation.html#cli-pineappl-for-your-shell).
+To follow the tutorial, you'll first need PineAPPL's CLI; if you haven't installed it yet follow its [installation instructions](installation.html#cli-pineappl-for-your-shell).
 Next, you'll need a fresh directory.
 For instance, run